 The process for setting it up is the same as above, but rather than adding individual countries you can select an option to add all European countries that haven't been added to another zone.
 Make sure you create this zone last, otherwise you'll need to delete it to create the other zones.

-When you click the Add countries button, scroll down a little to find the check box next to Europe.
+When you click the Add countries button, scroll down a little to find the checkbox next to Europe.
 Check this box and you'll see all countries but those previously added to other zones selected.

 Name the zone 'US' or something similar to help you identify it, and then add United States under Countries.

-We've used Inkthreadable's cost of £4.31 for this weight, so refer to our Shipping Costs page to determine your own costs for this.
+We've used Inkthreadable's cost of £4.31 for this weight, so refer to our Shipping Costs page to calculate your own costs for this rate.

 Click Done.
-You'll now need to create weight based rates for each additional weight bracket, using our shipping costs to determine the rates you'd like to charge your customers:
+You'll now need to create weight-based rates for each additional weight bracket, using our shipping costs to determine the rates you'd like to charge your customers: